There are plenty of walking tracks now open in Christchurch so you can get out and about in the city.

 The Port Hills tracks that are now open include the H. G. Ell track and Latters Spur track.
 As well as these tracks, residents can access all of Halswell Quarry and Kennedys Bush Reserve areas.
 Some mountain bike tracks can be accessed off Mt Pleasant Road – please comply with all signage.
 Walkways are open at Travis Wetland and Charlesworth Wetland while recreation areas at Spencer Park, The Groynes and Styx Conservation area are also open.

-Many Eastern Port Hills tracks remain closed, including the Bridle Path, Barnett Park and Godley Head Walkway from Taylor's Mistake.
+.
 Coastal Area Parks closed include Bexley Wetland, Horseshoe Lake and Whitewash Head/Scarborough Walkway also closed due to instability.
 Signage is in place indicating areas that are closed due to rock fall hazard, as areas are further assessed these signs will change.

 Bottle Lake Forest Park and Seafield Park have reopened for all users but with some new track alignments to allow for the safe management of the earthquake resource recovery operation within the central area of the forest.
 Please follow all public safety instructions.